omshivaprakash/wp-vachana/wp-vachana/readme.txt

 Use Linuxaayan's website's  <a href="http://linuxaayana.net/contact-us/">contact form</a> to reach me.
 You can also use Vachana Sanchaya group to discuss further on other developments <a href="http://vachana.sanchaya.net/contact_us">here</a>.

 == Changelog ==

+= 2.0.0 =
+* Implemented local file for storing vachana
+* Vachana is read from local file to reduce display time

 = 1.0.1 =
 * Fixed conflicting function